fukashi-hatake/customer_segmentation/README.md

 ## Part 2: Course 2
 * Instructor: Dana Mando

+## Omnichannel CXM strategy
+1. Know your customer
+2. Implement consistency across channels
+3. Technology in Integration & utilization
+4. Address your organization's structure
+5. Build strong relationships with your customers

 ### How to create a customer journey map (CJM) - 13 steps
 1. Define a clear opjective for the map